awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-apikey.md

 ## Properties<a name="aws-resource-apigateway-apikey-properties"></a>

 `CustomerId`  <a name="cfn-apigateway-apikey-customerid"></a>
-An AWS Marketplace customer identifier to use when integrating with the AWS SaaS Marketplace\.
+An AWS Marketplace customer identifier, when integrating with the AWS SaaS Marketplace\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Description`  <a name="cfn-apigateway-apikey-description"></a>
-A description of the purpose of the API key\.
+The description of the ApiKey\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Enabled`  <a name="cfn-apigateway-apikey-enabled"></a>
-Indicates whether the API key can be used by clients\.
+Specifies whether the ApiKey can be used by callers\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `GenerateDistinctId`  <a name="cfn-apigateway-apikey-generatedistinctid"></a>
-Specifies whether the key identifier is distinct from the created API key value\.
+Specifies whether \(`true`\) or not \(`false`\) the key identifier is distinct from the created API key value\.
 This parameter is deprecated and should not be used\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)